 In an earlier book, Liberty and Language, I examined the presuppositions about human cognition on which discourse relating to political freedom is based, and I argued that influential current theories about cognition discussed under “Language and the Human Mind”, above, implicitly deny the possibility of creative freedom while purporting to do the reverse.
 More recently, my paper “Economic growth and linguistic theory” has pointed out that those theories are flatly inconsistent with some of the most successful new thinking in academic economics.
 The linguists and the economists cannot both be right about intellectual creativity.
 I take it to be the linguists who have got human nature wrong.

 Although the flowering of New Right thought in the 1970s and 1980s emerged chiefly from groups interested in politics and in economics, among professional philosophers by far the best known representative of the movement was the late Robert Nozick, for his book Anarchy, State and Utopia (1974).
 To me this was an irony, because Nozick’s case seemed so illogical as to risk undermining the movement in general.
-I argued against Nozick in a paper (not available online) in vol. 87 of Mind, 1978.
+I argued against Nozick in a paper in vol. 87 of Mind, 1978.

 The politics of freedom is an area where my “professional” writings shade off into journalism, including articles which were naturally often more ephemeral in nature.
 I do not detail these here.